 The award totals £680,000 and will be used to commission two pieces of work for the town, both of which will involve artists of international standing as well as local talent to create exciting new events in 2016 and 2017.
 The two new projects will be delivered by the Grand Theatre in partnership with LeftCoast.

 Michael Trainor, Artistic Director of LeftCoast, said: “Winning this major national award from Arts Council England is a huge vote of confidence in Blackpool?s creative community and will bring the very highest quality creative experiences to the amazing locations and good people of Blackpool and the Fylde Coast.”

-For the first piece, the partners will work with the renowned company dreamthinkspeak.? dreamthinkspeak hasn?t created a new work?in the North West of England since Liverpool?s Capital of Culture celebrations in 2008.?
-The company?s highly imaginative ways of working and the amazing artistic experiences that they create will attract both locals and visitors to Blackpool.
+For the first piece, the partners will work with the renowned company dreamthinkspeak. dreamthinkspeak hasn’t created new work in the North West of England since Liverpool’s Capital of Culture celebrations in 2008.
+The company’s highly imaginative ways of working and the amazing artistic experiences that they create will attract both locals and visitors to Blackpool.

 Tristan Sharps, Artistic Director of dreamthinkspeak, said: “This is wonderful news!
 I’m really looking forward to my stay in Blackpool and creating a show for a secret and fantastical site at the heart of the town!
 As always with a dreamthinkspeak project, I will be living in the town during the creation of the show and working closely with large numbers of local residents.
 I’m really excited to explore and discover how the project will adapt and develop in response to this remarkable town’s past, present and future.
 I’ve been dreaming about this project for the last two years.
 This award makes the dream real and I cannot wait to crack on.”